kalimawiki/blog-writing/content/posts/navigating-regulatory-compliance-for-pharmaceutical-companies-in-vietnam:-key-moh-updates-2025-11-25.md

 - **Clearer Submission Guidelines:** To reduce back-and-forth clarifications, the MOH released detailed checklists and templates for the documentation required during submission, improving completeness and consistency.
 - **Priority Review Mechanisms:** Certain categories, such as orphan drugs, essential medicines, or those addressing urgent public health needs, may benefit from priority reviews, accelerating their route to market.

-These changes reflect MOH's goal to strike a balance between swift drug availability and robust patient protection.
+These changes reflect MOH's goal to strike a balance between swift drug availability and robust patient protection.

 ### 2. Enhanced Clinical Trial Regulations

 Clinical trials are foundational to ensuring new medicines demonstrate efficacy and safety before broad use.
-Vietnam7s updated guidelines bring greater alignment with international ethical and scientific standards.
+Vietnam's updated guidelines bring greater alignment with international ethical and scientific standards.

 - **Stricter Ethical Requirements:** Institutional review boards (IRBs) and ethics committees now enforce more detailed informed consent processes that ensure participants understand risks and benefits fully.
 - **Monitoring and Auditing:** Sponsors must engage in active trial monitoring and ensure timely reporting of adverse events or protocol deviations to regulatory authorities.